PairHits program

 --minletter=value

 A two-digit number is specified.
-Most-significant digit is the minimum allowed number of different letters in a sought word (4 or less), and least-significant digit -- the same in a search key.
+The most-significant digit is the minimum allowed number of different letters in a sought word (4 or less), and the least-significant digit — the same in a search key.
 Zero value means no requirement for different letters.
-Default value is 43.
+The default value is 43.

 -f name